apache/doris/docs/documentation/en/extending-doris/plugin-development-manual_EN.md

 Finally, execute `sh build_plugin.sh` in the ${DORIS_HOME} path and you will find the `your_plugin_name.zip` file in `fe_plugins/output`

-Or you can execute `sh build_plugin.sh --p your_plugin_name` to only build your plugin.
+Or you can execute `sh build_plugin.sh --plugin your_plugin_name` to only build your plugin.

 ### Other way